dpankros/uiuc_cs513_project/part_1.md

 Example test cases:

-- For tables from the original dataset that purport to include the number of pages, dishes, etc (the "Original Number"), can a query be constructed for the cleaned dataset that returns the same value as the Original Number.
+- For tables from the original dataset that purport to include the number of pages, dishes, etc (the "Original Number"), is the Original Number accurate?
+If so, can a query be constructed for the cleaned dataset that returns the same value as the Original Number.
 - Are all foreign key violations resolved? (i.e. For all cases, are there primary keys in the foreign table corresponding to the foreign key?)
 -

 > S5: Document and quantify change (e.g. columns and cells changed, IC violations detected: before vs after, etc.)